 A car crash is one of the biggest dangers facing your unborn baby.
 Car crashes kill and injure more unborn babies than babies in their first year of life.
-These are things you can do to keep you both safe:
+There are many things you can do to keep both of you safe.

 - 1. Call the midwife if you are in any kind of accident.
 Get checked at a hospital emergency room even if you feel fine.
 We recommend a minimum of 4 hours observation of you and your baby for possible complications!!! - 2.
 Wear a lap-shoulder seatbelt at all times for your safety.
 Wear it correctly. - 3.
 Drive less often, if you can.
-Try carpooling.
+Try car pooling.
 Plan your errands to make fewer trips.
 Shop online.
 Have people come visit you and fly for longer trips. - 4.
 Avoid crash risks by avoiding driving or riding in risky conditions.
 Avoid driving at night and in bad weather or when you are sleepy or using a cell phone.
 Don't ride with someone who is sleepy or using alcohol or drugs. - 5.
 Use a safe car.
 Keep your car in good condition by doing safety checks before driving.
 Choose a car with good safety ratings.

-How to Wear Your Seat Belt
+How To Wear Your Seat Belt:

-- Place the lap belt low, under the belly and over your hips. - Place the shoulder harness over your shoulder and across the center of your chest, NEVER under your arm. - Do not use after-market adapters. - Move seat back as far as possible.
+- Place the lap belt low, under the belly and over your hips. - Place the shoulder harness over your shoulder and across the center of your chest, NEVER under your arm. - Move seat back as far as possible.